-This document gives rules intended for engineers who are experienced in the use of FE.
+(1) This document gives rules intended for engineers who are experienced in the use of FE.

-It is recognised that structural analysis, based upon the laws of physics, has been successfully researched, developed, historically or currently used for the design and verification of elements or whole structural frames.
+(2) It is recognized that structural analysis, based upon the laws of physics, has been successfully researched, developed, historically or currently used for the design and verification of elements or whole structural frames.
 This remains appropriate for many structural solutions.
 However, when a more detailed understanding of structural behaviour is required, the methods described in this document can be useful for the professional design.

-Unless specifically stated, EN 1990, EN 1991 (all parts) and the other relevant parts of EN 1993-1 (all subparts) apply.
+(3) Unless specifically stated, EN 1990, EN 1991 (all parts) and the other relevant parts of EN 1993-1 apply.

-The design methods given in EN 1993-1-14 are applicable if
+(4) The design methods given in prEN 1993-1-14 are applicable if

-the execution quality is as specified in EN 1090-2 and/or EN 1090-4, and
+— the execution quality is as specified in EN 1090-2 and/or EN 1090-4, and

-the construction materials and products used are as specified in the relevant parts of EN 1993 (all parts), or in the relevant material and product specifications.
+— the construction materials and products used are as specified in the relevant parts of EN 1993, or in the relevant material and product specifications.